department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/your-care-team.md

 <span id="appointments">

-#### How do I request an appointment with my primary care provider or others on my VA health care team?
+#### How do I schedule an appointment with my primary care provider or others on my VA health care team?

-You can call the VA health facility where you go for care.
+You can call the VA health facility where you receive care.
 [Find your VA health facility's phone number](/facility).

 You can also use our VA Appointments scheduling app to request an appointment and to schedule select appointments.
 [Start using the VA Appointments app](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).